-British citizens / UK nationals now have to follow the same process as other non-EU national citizens of third countries to get Spanish residency.
+British citizens / UK nationals now have to follow the same process as other non-EU national citizens of third countries to get Spanish residency, i.e. there is a requirement to first obtain a visa.

 Spanish Residency Visas for British Citizens and UK Nationals

-The Spanish residency visa application is made through the Spanish Consulate either in London or Edinburgh, depending on which part of the UK you live.
+The majority of Spanish residency visa applications are made through the Spanish Consulate either in London, Manchester or Edinburgh, depending on which part of the UK you live.
+The Spanish Consulates now contract out most of their visa application processing to a handling company BLS International.

-The following is a summary of the various types of Spanish residency visas that British Citizens and UK Nationals can apply for, and more detail regarding residency for family member of existing Spanish residents.
+The following is a summary of the various types of Spanish residency visas that British Citizens and UK Nationals can apply for.
+The most popular is the Non-Lucrative, followed by the Digital Nomad and then the Golden Visa.

 Non-lucrative visa for Spanish Residency

 The non-lucrative visa for Spanish residency is for those who have means to support themselves without working whilst residing in Spain.
-According to the the Spanish Embassy website, it is ‘for non-working individuals (with a reliable, ongoing source of income and substantial savings) who wish to reside in Spain for more than 3 months’.
+It is ‘for non-working individuals (with a reliable, ongoing source of income or sufficient savings), who wish to reside in Spain for more than 3 months’.

 Investment Visa for Spanish Residency

-British citizen / UK nationals can obtain a Spanish residency visa under the Spain’s Investment Permit Program.
-More commonly known as the ‘Golden Visa’, it allows investors and their families who meet the requirements to secure Spanish residency by investing in Spain.
+British citizens / UK nationals can obtain Spanish residency under the Spain’s Investment Residency Permit Program.
+More commonly known as the ‘Golden Visa‘, it allows investors and their families who meet the requirements, to secure Spanish residency by investing in Spain.

 Work Visas for Spanish Residency

-To apply for a work visa, a British citizen / UK national will need to have an offer and contract of employment from a Spanish employer.
+To apply for a work visa, a British citizens / UK national will need to have an offer and contract of employment from a Spanish employer.
+The employer has to show that they have not been able to find suitable candidate resident in Spain or the EU already.
 There are a few exemptions from the requirement for a Spanish work visa.
 For example, scientists or teachers invited by a Spanish University or research institution.

 Student visa